idio-lang/DIPS/source/implementing-idio/reader/reading.rst

 with fields: (the handle's) ``name``, ``line``, (handle) ``pos`` and ``expr`` (again, just in case -- we're bound to lose it!).
-Given that we intend that the key to the "source properties" hash table be ``expr`` then it's not a good idea to have ``expr`` somewhere in the value meaning we will have 1) a circular data structure and 2) therefore some difficulty garbage collecting it.
+Given that we intend that the key to the "source properties" hash table be ``expr`` (at least the pair at the root of ``expr``) then it's not a good idea to have ``expr`` somewhere in the value, meaning we will have 1) a circular data structure and 2) therefore some difficulty garbage collecting it.
 To fix that the source properties hash table is flagged as having weak keys.
 When ``expr`` goes out of scope then we can reap the value that was once associated with it.

 So far, so good.
 We can look up an expression in the source properties hash and get back where we read it in from.
 What we need to do next with the expression is *remember it*.
+Bah!
+"Remember" isn't quite the right word.
+We want to ensure that, at any time, we have access to the currently executing expression.
 Easier said than done.

 The reader only needs to return the expression to the evaluator (not